Minnesota deputy pleads not guilty in man’s death

 Krook’s attorney, Kevin Short, said in a statement that Krook followed his training to use deadly force when his life and other officers’ lives were in danger.

-A two-page indictment released Monday charges Krook with second-degree manslaughter, saying he “created an unreasonable risk, and consciously took the chance of causing death or great bodily harm to another.”
+Krook’s indictment was cloaked by the secrecy of a grand jury proceeding until Friday, when it leaked out in what Sherburne County Judge Mary Junker called an error of the court in apologizing to Krook.
+The two-page indictment charges Krook with second-degree manslaughter, saying he “created an unreasonable risk, and consciously took the chance of causing death or great bodily harm to another.”
+It gave no other details.

 Krook is just the third Minnesota law officer to be charged in an on-duty killing in recent years.
 St. Anthony police officer Jeronimo Yanez was acquitted of manslaughter after fatally shooting Philando Castile during a 2016 traffic stop.
 Minneapolis police officer Mohamed Noor was charged and convicted this year of third-degree murder in the 2017 shooting of Justine Ruszczyk Damond.

-An attorney hired by Evans’ family, Pete Sandberg of Rochester, Minnesota, told the Associated Press on Wednesday that Evans’ criminal history “reads like a blank sheet of paper” and that Evans “was not struggling with any mental illness.”
+An attorney hired by Evans’ family, Pete Sandberg of Rochester, Minnesota, told The Associated Press on Wednesday that Evans’ criminal history “reads like a blank sheet of paper” and that Evans “was not struggling with any mental illness.”

 “It sure looks like to us there was an excessive use of force here,” Sandberg said.
 “We don’t know what happened here.”

-Sandberg said Evans’ family is looking for answers.
-His parents, Bill Evans and Kim Porter, said in a statement posted on Facebook by Sandberg’s law firm that their son “came from a military family and dreamed of a life of service.”
+Evans’ parents, Bill Evans and Kim Porter, said in a statement posted on Facebook by Sandberg’s law firm that their son “came from a military family and dreamed of a life of service.”

 Benjamin Evans’ father was a firefighter, the statement said, so his son “followed in his footsteps and finished his Emergency Medical Technician (EMT) class before his eighteenth birthday.”
 The parents said their son enlisted in the Air Force, but “a knee injury prevented him from serving his country so he came to Minnesota to serve the community as an EMT Firefighter.”